bpmn-io/bpmnlint/README.md

 ```

+## Rules

+Checkout the [`./rules` folder](https://github.com/bpmn-io/bpmnlint/tree/master/rules) for the list of existing rules.

-## Rule Configuration
+## Configuration

-Create a `.bpmnlintrc` file in your working directory:
+Create a `.bpmnlintrc` file in your working directory and inherit from a common configuration using the `extends` block:

 ```json
 {